So much whining from Schiff and Swalwell

 Schiff, Swalwell, and Omar?
 You could pick any three illegal aliens coming across our border, and they would do a better job if placed in Congress.
 Or any three literal clowns.
 Probably any three border collies, for that matter.
 Could any three living beings be worse for America?

-Democrats are hell-bent...on replacing middle-class middle Americans with migrants from non-democratic countries because they believe they will vote for them in perpetuity.
+Democrats are hell-bent on replacing middle-class Americans with migrants from non-democratic countries because they believe they will vote for them in perpetuity.
 That, sadly, may well be true.

 It would be far better for American citizens — and the country — if Democrats in Congress were replaced with people who love and respect them.